The Civil Wars: A Tree Is Best Measured When It Is Down: Rotterdam section

 This section's music was composed by Nicolas Economou, and it premiered in 1983.
 The production's design echoed the look of landscapes of The Netherlands, and Robert Wilson's text, a Dutch-language adaptation of “Jack and the Beanstalk”, contained such characters and images as Mata Hari, Queen Wilhelmina, William the Silent, cabbages, tulips, and a solitary Union Army soldier in a nonspeaking part.
 The original Rotterdam production featured video art by Jaap Drupsteen.

+Tokyo section

+The score of the Tokyo section, for tape and chamber ensemble, was by Jō Kondō and was to star David Bowie as Abraham Lincoln reciting the Gettysburg Address in Japanese.
+The section consisted of three (originally four) scenes loosely inspired by Noh and Kabuki theatre, with sets designed by Setsu Asakura.
+Funding was provided by Pierre Cardin, with a premiere scheduled for February 23, 1984, although the work remains unperformed.

 Marseille section

 Gavin Bryars was a principal composer for this section, and a principal writer was Lebanese poet Etel Adnan, though the collage-like libretto incorporated a diverse collection of texts.
-Bryars set a speech by Marie Curie, "I am among those who believe that science has a great beauty", a poem by Pope Leo XIII on the then-new art of photography, and a speech by an imaginary scientist in Jules Verne's 20,000 Leagues Under the Sea.
+Bryars set a speech by Marie Curie, "I am among those who believe that science has a great beauty", a poem by Pope Leo XIII on the then-new art of photography, and a speech by an imaginary scientist in Jules Verne's 1870 novel Twenty Thousand Leagues Under the Seas.

 The work was not completed or publicly performed, but Bryars incorporated a number of its arias into the later works Effarene and On Photography.